tomgp/books-v2/static/markdown/My-Favorite-Thing-Is-Monsters-(part-2)(2024)-2025-12-03.md

 }
 ---

 Part 2 continues to be incredible.
 Every few pages I'd stop and pinch myself "Is this real?
 It's so good!"
-The artwork is superb, the writing is pitch perfect and the plot is by turn genuinely harrowing, warm, and funny.
+The artwork is superb, the writing is pitch perfect and the plot is by turns genuinely harrowing, warm, and funny.
 The ending feels a little rushed but I hope that Karen's continual refrain of "i'll tell you more about that later" turns out to be true and we get a third volume of this incredible work.